 Access to different websites is namely determined on the basis of the age of the child.

 Kurio Tab 2 is an action-packed gadget made exclusively for children and its actions are facilitated by the powerful Intel processor.

-This tablet with Google play has Wi-Fi, 8GB internal memory, high resolution front and rear cameras, speakers and unlimited parental control over your kids' activities through the Kurio Genius Internet Filtering system.
+This Google play enabled tablet features Wi-Fi, 8GB internal memory, high resolution front and rear cameras, speakers and unlimited parental control over your kids' activities through the Kurio Genius Internet Filtering System.